pgbackrest/pgbackrest/README.md

 This option prevents PgBackRest from running `pg_start_backup()` and `pg_stop_backup()` on the database.
 In order for this to work Postgres should be shut down and PgBackRest will generate an error if it is not.

 The purpose of this option is to allow cold backups.
-The `pg_xlog` directory is copied as-is and `archive-required` is automatically disabled for the backup.
+The `pg_xlog` directory is copied as-is and `backup-wal-check` is automatically disabled for the backup.
 ```
 required: n
 default: n